mfinelli/recueil/DESIGN.md

   `GET .../page-ids` returns a raw list; `POST .../delete` deletes exactly the ids it's given.
 All the actual logic — what changed, what to delete — lives on the backend.
 - The extension does **not** live-sync this list either.
-It caches the list locally and refreshes on a coarse schedule (see §7 polling cadence below) or on explicit user request, using its own incremental "give me changes since X" query against `archived_pages.updated_at` — a separate concern from the backend's own sync job above, just reusing the same column for the same reason.
+It refreshes on a coarse schedule (see §7 polling cadence below) or on explicit user request — but, unlike the backend's own Postgres → D1 sync above, with **no incremental checkpoint at all**: it pulls the whole current list every time and diffs it locally (§3j).
+That's a deliberate scale-appropriate simplification, not an oversight — a personal archive is realistically hundreds to low-thousands of pages, nowhere near where an incremental `since` parameter would start to matter the way it does for the backend's own sync job above.
 - Because this list is just title + URL, no thumbnail storage is needed in R2 or D1 for this feature.